 Charlize Theron is only upping her game as an action maven, since she garnered kudos from critics and fans for the portrayal of heroine Furiosa in the box office smash, “Mad Max: Fury Road.”
-Theron puts on a spectacular show, displaying a range of attributes from courage under fire to steam sensuality as well as sorrow and remorse.
+Theron puts on a spectacular show, displaying a range of attributes from courage under fire to steamy sensuality as well as sorrow and remorse.
 She’s certainly earned her place in the ranks of heroines, such as the likes of “The Terminator’s” Sarah Connor, “Alien’s” Ellen Ripley, and even Wonder Woman.
 Did I also mention Charlize Theron serves as one of the producers of the film as well?
 That’s right; her name is added to the credits.

 If the powers-to-be decide to create a sequel, I would be front and center to view it.
 This one was nicely presented as it was efficient and provided a couple good twists in the end.